-In 1000 words or less, describe how the 3 philosophers thought humans could rightly order their souls.
+In 1000 words or less, describe how the three philosophers thought humans could rightly order their souls.

-Plato’s Republic, Aristotle’s Nichomachean Ethics/Politics and Augustine’s City of God/On Christian Doctrine Discussions of Souls and Agency
+Plato’s Republic, Aristotle’s Nicomachean Ethics/Politics and Augustine’s City of God/On Christian Doctrine Discussions of Souls and Agency

 Plato, Aristotle, and Augustine discussed the necessity for humans to order their souls with different approaches to agency.
-Yet they all shared common principles of truth, righteousness, and happiness, whether they require cultivation in metaphysical realms, the physical world, or in the Kingdom of Heaven.
-Each described serious actions that humans must take to understand the good life and be sensible citizens of their respective societies, and all believed Western Civilizations required such strong contributors.
-Thus, Aristotle’s “divine human”, Plato’s “transcendent man”, and Augustine’s “citizen of God” each exemplified unique standards of ideal citizenship with rightly ordered souls.
+Yet they all sought to teach common ends of truth, righteousness, and happiness, whether they require cultivation in metaphysical realms, the physical world, or the Kingdom of Heaven.
+Each described actions that humans must take to understand the good life and be sensible citizens, and all believed Western Civilizations required such strong contributors.
+Thus, Aristotle’s divine man, Plato’s otherworldly human, and Augustine’s citizen of God each exemplified unique standards of ideal citizenship with rightly ordered souls.

 Augustine, “City of God,” in Hillsdale College History Faculty, eds., Western Heritage: A Reader (Hillsdale, Michigan: Hillsdale College Press, 2014), 365.

 Plato, “The Republic,” in Hillsdale College History Faculty, eds., Western Heritage: A Reader (Hillsdale, Michigan: Hillsdale College Press, 2014), 96-97.